 How to Play the Game

 You want to know how to play?
 Well, you’re guess is as good as mine!
 The rules are ever changing and always complicated, and that’s part of the fun, of course.
-Actually, you don’t really need to know anything to play; just tune into the Night Crawlers Net each Thursday around midnight and we’ll explain the rest.
-But if you’re as nerdy as I am, you can check out our current “loose” gameplay rules right here.
+Actually, you don’t really need to know anything to play; just tune into the Night Crawlers Net each Thursday around midnight (Friday, 0500 UTC) and we’ll explain the rest.
+But if you’re as nerdy as we are, you can check out our current “loose” gameplay rules right here.

 The game involves about 20 questions, or so, doled out out one at a time over the course of three game play rounds—The Take a Guess Round, the Double-Take Round, and the Game Changer Round.
 Each is described below.